 This project is a bit advanced, but you don’t have to be a shoemaker to make it happen.
 Read through the instructions first and study our helpful step-by-step illustrations and photographs, as well as the links to additional how-to tutorials.

 The trick is to feel confident working in three-dimensions.
 If you find yourself working in a fourth dimension… you need to take a break!

 These Christmas stockings are so eye-poppingly bright and fun, they’re sure to put a smile on Santa’s face when he lands at your house on Christmas Eve.

-For our second set, we started with the traditional Christmas colors of red, green, and gold and turned them on their ear with stunning zebra prints from Super Fly by Jennifer Paganelli, topped with lime stardust medallions from Tina Givens’ Star Flakes and Glitter.
+For our second set, we started with the traditional Christmas colors of red, green, and gold then turned them on their ear with stunning zebra prints originally from Super Fly by Jennifer Paganelli, topped with lime stardust medallions from Tina Givens’ Star Flakes and Glitter.

 We always try to give you links to buy the exact fabric we’ve used, but with older collections, our mix-and-match options are not always available as is the case with these selections from the three talented FreeSpirit Fabrics designers mentioned above.
 However, the inspiration and color blends are the perfect starting points for your own creative combos.

 Of course. traditional colors and designs are also allowed.
 Your could even look for elf motif fabric to provide a fairy tale look through and through.

 If you plan to use the stockings for more than decoration, and intend for Santa to fill them with heavy objects (like gold and silver coins, because you’ve been very, very good), you should consider reinforcing the stocking seam.
 After sewing the ¼” seam around the outside stocking edges, sew another ¼” seam directly on top of the first to give extra strength.
 You could also try a heavier fabric.